redux-mvc/core/src/Stories/Model/Reducer/README.md

 ## Creating Reducers

-- The module reducer will be created out of a collection of reducers:
+- The module reducer will be created out of a collection of reducer functions:

   ```js
   const model = createModel({